Anna-Pinewood/org-agent/README.md

 2. NLUManager asks ProxyPlanner to map command on scenario
 3. ProxyPlanner maps command on BookingScenario
 4. Booking scenario triggers llm to parse command and extract entities
+5. MemorySystem stores user preferences if it is new.
-5. Booking scenario starts browser execution (browser env singleton is created, the same browser is used for all user commands)
+6. Booking scenario starts browser execution (browser env singleton is created, the same browser is used for all user commands)
-6. Booking scenario goint steb by step, recording executiong history.
-If some step is failed, the llm agent will analyze the error and suggest tools to fix it.
+7. Booking scenario goint steb by step, recording executiong history.
+If some step is failed, we will try to retrieve alike situation from memory and use it to solve the problem.
+The llm agent will analyze the error and suggest tools to fix it, whether based on memory or on current context.
-7. If agent need human help, it will ask for it via message broker.
+7. If agent need human help, it will look up in something suitable in memory and ask user for help if nothing is found.
 8. The NLUManager listens to the message broker and if it gets a message from the agent, it will ask the user for help.
 9. The user will help the agent and the agent will continue the execution, implementing the user's advice.
+We will save the solution in memory.
 10. When the scenario is finished, user can input new command or exit the program.

 ## How to run